Binomial Coefficient Calculator: Calculate "N Choose K" Combinations

 How do I compute C(100,50) without a calculator?

-You don't—it's enormous (about 10^29).
+It cannot be done manually—the result is approximately 10^29.
 Use software or a calculator with big integer support.

-What's the largest value in row n of Pascal's triangle?
+What is the largest value in row n of Pascal's triangle?

 C(n, n/2) if n is even, or C(n, (n±1)/2) if n is odd.
 The middle value(s) are largest due to symmetry.